NJindia/cs1302-arcade/REFLECTION.md

 2. **TODO:** Tetris Game, 2048 GUI polishing, 2048 tile merging, 2048 adding new tiles after every move, storing the high score in a file, filling out ATTRIBUTION.md file.

 3. **PROB:** Had a hard time sliding the tiles around at first, but that was resolved by using a Pane instead of a Group.
 Also, when moving the tiles, 2 tiles of the same value will merge prematurely, and when the merging tile is removed from the scene, it throws a ConcurrentModifierException, which we do not know yet how to fix.

+## TUES 2019-04-23 @ 11:55 PM EST

+1. **DONE:** Finished movement methods and collision detection for 2048 game.
+2. **TODO:** Tetris Game, 2048 tile merging, storing high score, filling out ATTRIBUTION.md file.
+3. **PROB:** We had a problem where we could move tiles while a previous move was still in process, we fixed it by using 4 different timelines for each direction instead of the suggested 1.